ai/about-postcss/speech.md

 Plugin code is simple.

-Do you remember slide aout units in preprocessors.
+Do you remember slide about units in preprocessors.
 In PostCSS it is very easy to add new unit.

 This is your plugin’s function.
 It receive a parsed tree.
 We iterates through